USEFUL LINKS

 The Convoys

 The North Atlantic Fleet sailed from 1941 to 1945 from the UK to North Russian ports of Murmansk and Archangel to aid Russian Allies.
 The Russian Convoys were called ‘the Suicide Missions’ by many of those men who sailed on them.
-Merchant ships with supplies and ammunition were escorted by British Royal Naval ships and aircraft carriers.
-These supplies were vital to the war effort as German forces had Russia completely blockaded.
+Merchant ships with supplies and

 During the war young men of 18 were drafted into the forces and some lads in the Merchant Navy were only 16 years old.
 With German u-boats and aircraft intent on stopping supplies to Russia many ships were lost and over 3,000 young men perished in the icy waters of the North Atlantic, their bodies never to be recovered.